VTC At TransAction copy

 Ted Ritter, Manager, External Affairs, NJTPA

-Session 34.
+2:40 PM – 3:40PM Session 33.
 Catching up with the MPO Executive Directors

 This high-level, interactive session brings together New Jersey’s three MPOs: the North Jersey Transportation Planning Authority (NJTPA), the Delaware Valley Regional Planning Commission (DVRPC), and the South Jersey Transportation Planning Organization (SJTPO).
 The executive directors of all three MPOs will address common issues, opportunities, and challenges regarding transportation planning in the state.

-Moderator: Leigh Ann Von Hagen, AICP, PP Executive Director, Alan M. Voorhees Transportation Center, Rutgers University,
+Moderator: Leigh Ann Von Hagen, AICP, PP Executive Director, Alan M. Voorhees Transportation Center, Rutgers University

 Presenter: David W. Behrend, AICP, Executive Director, NJTPA